 The procedure is performed under general anaesthesia.
 The excess arm tissue and skin is excised and the remaining skin closed under appropriate tension, re-creating the desired contour of the upper arm.
 The procedure takes approximately 2 hours, and when performed in isolation can be done as a day procedure.

-Arm Lift results by Dr Drew Cronin
+Arm Lift results

 Upon discharge from surgery, you will be provided with post-operative analgesia and antibiotics.
 You will also be placed in a post-operative compression garment for your arms.
 Appropriate post-operative follow up is key to a good recovery.
 You will have regular review with the nursing staff, and your scars will be taped for up to 6 weeks post-operatively to optimise your scarring outcome.
 After this point, it is safe to begin gentle massage of your incisions with a scar cream.